 3. Many empaths are introverted.

 Empaths become overwhelmed in crowds, which can amplify their empathy.
 They tend to be introverted and prefer one-to-one contact or small groups.
-Even if an empath is more extroverted they may prefer to limit how much time they spend in a crowd or at a party.
+Even if an empath is more extraverted they may prefer to limit how much time they spend in a crowd or at a party.

 4. Empaths are highly intuitive.

 Empaths experience the world through their intuition.
 It is important for them to develop their intuition and listen to their gut feelings about people.
 This helps empaths find positive relationships and avoid energy vampires.
-(See How to Develop Your Intuition.)
+(See: How to Develop Your Intuition.)